 Air Purifiers – Features and Specifications

-There are several main features which determine the quality of the device:
+There are several main features that determine the quality of air purifiers.

-– Room or area coverage describe recommended maximum size of the room where air purifier can efficiently do its job, and is given in square feet or square meters.
-If the room is regularly cleaned with HEPA grade vacuum cleaner, and there are no large influx of external particles, actual room area can be even slightly larger than recommended by manufacturer.
-However, if you have pets and kids and they often play outside, be sure to follow recommendations by manufacturer of the device.
+This feature describes the recommended maximum size of the room where air purifier can efficiently do its job and is given in square feet or square meters.
+If the room is regularly cleaned with HEPA grade vacuum cleaner, and there is no large influx of external particles, the actual room area can be even slightly larger than recommended by the manufacturer.
+However, if you have pets and kids and they often play outside, be sure to follow manufacturer’s recommendations.

-– Air Flow of the air purifier defines amount of the air which can be processed by the device.
-This measure is given in the cubic feet per minute (CFM) or in cubic meters per.
-Most home units have several speeds which usually range from 100 to 500 (or even more) CFM.
-Note that larger air flow requires larger pressure drop on the filters and hence, require more energy and produces more noise.– Noise levels are given in decibels (dB) and ranges from 30 to 55 (or rarely even more) dB.
-Air purifiers with passive air flow are very quiet, but their air flow in this mode is also rather limited.
-When choosing air purifier model, be sure that it has several speeds with noise of the 1st speed low enough so that the device can be kept in the room where people/kids sleep and with the fastest speed fast enough to be able to clean the air in the single room within minutes, at most under 30 minutes, preferably under 15 minutes.
+These are given in decibels (dB) and ranges from 30 to 55 (or rarely even more) dB.
+Air purifiers with passive airflow are very quiet.
+Their airflow in this mode is also rather limited.
+When choosing air purifier model, be sure that it has several speeds with the noise of the 1st speed low enough so that the device can be kept in the room where people/kids sleep and with the fastest speed fast enough to be able to clean the air in the single room within minutes, at most under 30 minutes, preferably under 15 minutes.
 Of course, this is far from being mandatory 🙂

-For example, if maximum air flow of the air purifier is 400 CFM and it is positioned in the 500 ft room (20 x 25 ft) and ceiling is 9 ft high, volume of the room is 4500 CFM – such air purifier can clean entire room in less than 12 minutes.
+For example, if the maximum airflow of the air purifier is 400 CFM and it is positioned in the 500 ft room (20 x 25 ft) and the ceiling is 9 ft high, the volume of the room is 4500 CFM – such air purifier can clean entire room in less than 12 minutes.
 Personally, I would consider quiet air purifier even with lower CADR rating (Clean Air Delivery Rate, given in CFM) for room of that size – low noise air purifiers operate 24/7 and rarely ‘must’ operate in such ‘panic’ mode.

-– Air purifiers often come with very lengthy warranties – often 10 years or even more.
-However, one must be very careful and read warranty conditions – for example, models made for US market operate at 110/120V, 60 Hz and if used abroad, even with electric converters, warranty can be lost.
+Air purifiers often come with very lengthy warranties – often 10 years or even more.
+However, one must be very careful and read warranty conditions.
+For example, models made for the US market operate at 110/120V, 60 Hz and if used abroad, even with electric converters, the warranty can be lost.
 Long story short – read the manual and warranty conditions, just to be sure.

-– Air filtration level is the most important feature of each air purifier – it is the reason why they are bought, after all.
-Air purifiers combine several filters, in order to achieve required air filtration and to prolong life of each filter.
+It is the most important feature of each air purifier – it is the reason why they are bought, after all.
+Air purifiers combine several filters, in order to achieve required air filtration and to prolong the life of each filter.
 Common air filters and filter technologies are:

-– mechanical pre-filters – these filters are simple, washable filters which trap larger particles and extend the life of the inner filters.
+These filters are simple, washable filters that trap larger particles and extend the life of the inner filters.

-– charcoal filters remove pollutants on the molecular level, they are very efficient and they remove pet odors, dangerous gases and similar.
+They remove pollutants on the molecular level, they are very efficient and they remove pet odors, dangerous gases, and similar.
 However, charcoal filters must be replaced from time to time.

-– HEPA grade filters come in various classifications, but standard US definition of HEPA air filter (often called ‘True HEPA’) is: HEPA filters can remove at least 99.97% of particles 0.3 micrometer in size.
+They come in various classifications, but standard US definition of HEPA air filter (often called ‘True HEPA’) is: HEPA filters can remove at least 99.97% of particles 0.3 micrometers in size.
 There are NO 98% HEPA filters or anything similar – such claims are just marketing tricks.

 Some HEPA filters are washable, some are not.
 Some manufacturers combine HEPA mechanical filters with ion technology.

-Note – size of dirt particles commonly found in human environment are:
+Note: the size of dirt particles commonly found in human-environment are:

 – bacteria 0.3-10.0 micrometers,